The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 Giving yourself this room to react to the gauge on the fly means you can also move your MB Apex deadline back.
 Instead of aiming to Apex by 21-19 on the MB timer, you can wait as long as 15-13 if you're planning to do a flexible burst.

 Note that if you go into burst with a mind to wait on Apex, you'll want to also flex your Iron Jaws earlier.
-If possible, enough earlier to use an RA proc under buffs if it gives you one.
-But you may be forced to abandon that to use Barrage without waste.
+If possible (it won't always be), enough earlier to use an RA proc under buffs if it gives you one.

 You can ease yourself into this flexible burst a little bit.
 Start by moving your deadline back to 18-16 seconds in MB, and give yourself until the third or fourth GCD to use Apex.
 This way you can keep Iron Jaws last or next-to-last.
 Then take the next step once you're used to doing that much.